fehler/break/break-schedule.md

 ###A Rather Large Tutorial (17.00-18.00)

-Closing the Shopify event in the Black Box, we’ll have an early evening talk on the theme: ‘What happens when we ‘break’ design?’
+Closing the Shopify event in the Black Box, Break organiser Christopher Murphy will give an early evening talk on the theme: ‘What happens when we ‘break’ design?’
 This talk asks questions in advance of the following day’s speakers.
 It seeks to prime the brain beforehand.

 ###Drinks (20.30)